pfertyk/blog/content/2016-10-14-pep8-github-linting-bot.rst

             a = 1
             print(a)

-Now our bot informs us that there are no problems:
+Now your bot informs you that there are no problems:

 .. image:: |filename|images/pep8-bot-github-nice-comment.png
    :alt: PEP8 bot is content